 Here we note that offering young British Muslims the chance to join the armed forces would constitute ‘limited political progress’.

-The second piece approached the subject of Muslims in the armed forces head on, and from the perspective of an ex-officer and member of the Armed Forces Muslim Association.
+The second piece approached the subject of Muslims in the armed forces head on, and from the perspective of an ex-army officer and member of the Armed Forces Muslim Association.
 Afzal Amin’s article, published in the Guardian comment is free section, was entitled: ‘Extremists will not divide our armed forces’.
-Amongst other things he said:
+Amongst other things he wrote:

 As we witness this brutality in Woolwich, more than 600 Muslim personnel are deployed in Afghanistan, Mali, Somalia and elsewhere, contributing to our collective security.
 This attack is not connected to them, nor the armed forces, who have helped so many Muslims in Iraq and Afghanistan – two theatres in which the principal beneficiaries of military intervention have been Muslim civilians and their governments.